 A pivotal moment

 One day a rental company came knocking on my door.
 They wanted somebody to execute a simple program that would automate some of their contracts and invoicing procedures.
 Minicomputers were the fashion and programs had to be rewritten from scratch because what worked on one machine wouldn't work on another without a great deal of laborious code conversion.

 Incidentally, our company name dates back to this era: 'Minicomputer Commercial Software!.
 Fortunately, we became known more catchily as ‘MCS’.
 We’ve added the ‘Global’ tag in more recent years to reflect the increasingly international nature of the industry and our own business.

 Growing by word-of-mouth

-After I developed this initial bespoke program, the news spread to a number of other local hire companies that recognised how the program could simplify some of their administrative tasks.
-It could help them to manage their stock more effectively, produce invoices and link both these processes together.
-This was then the only way a hire businesses with a few depots could keep a track of its stock and business activities.
+After I developed this initial bespoke program, the news spread to a number of other local rental companies that recognised how the program could simplify some of their administrative tasks.
+It could help them to manage their stock more effectively, produce invoices, and link both these processes together.
+This was then the only way rental businesses with a few depots could keep a track of their stock and business activities.
 Bear in mind that in those days there were no data or communication lines, other than the telephone, to communicate and record activities.